avanwest/Flix/README.md

 # *Flix*

-**Flix** is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+**Flix** is an iOS movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
 The app shows currently playing films in movie theaters.

 ![](Images/Flix_Part2_UserScreen.gif)